 Bored of the usual weekend brunch and trips to the beach?
 Or tired of showing your visiting buds the same old Merlion-and-Marina-Bay routine?
 Abandon your comfort zone and leap into the unknown with these fun and wacky activities.
 Who says there aren’t any unusual and unique things to do in Singapore?
-We’re veering off the beaten track…
+We’re veering off the beaten track for this one…

 Unique things to do in Singapore

 So you’d like a tour of Haw Par Villa?
 Welcome to hell.
 This theme park might make you feel more uncomfortable than excited, but it’s thrilling nonetheless.
 Revolving around Chinese folklore and mythology, Haw Par Villa is home to intricately hand-painted statues and sculptures – some even displaying bloody and decapitated figurines.
-If that doesn’t freak you out yet, visit the iconic Ten Courts of Hell attraction for a nightmare to remember.
+If that doesn’t freak you out yet, visit the iconic Ten Courts of Hell attraction in Hell’s Museum for a nightmare to remember.
 You may not want to come here alone, just sayin’.

 Haw Par Villa, 262 Pasir Panjang Road, Singapore 118628

-Kayakasia, register online
+Fever Kayak, register online

-Make a date with offbeat museums
+13. Make a date with quirky museums

 We’ve got amazing museums and galleries in Singapore for you to get your culture fix.
 But if you’re thinking of the unconventional, skip your regular date with the National Gallery and try out a new experience.
 For instance, The Intan collects all things Peranakan and displays them gorgeously in a home setting.
 Each tour includes a dive into the culture’s history, heritage and traditions, complemented by tea and Nyonya light bites.
 Oh, and did you know we’re home to The Gem Museum?
 You’re welcome to step into the world of gemstones, rocks and minerals at this space.
 Other intriguing spots include the Singapore Chinese Opera Museum and The Vintage Cameras Museum.

-Sweat it out, but not at the gym
+15. Sweat it out, but not at the gym

 Who else hates the treadmill?
 We’re totally with you.
 It’s not for everyone.
 To get your heart pumping – and have loads of fun at the same time – opt for alternative fitness workouts instead.
-Besides aqua spinning, trampolining and surfboard yoga, you can also try aerial yoga, pole dancing and even combat saber sessions, Star Wars-style, by the likes of SaberFit and The Saber Authority.
+Besides aqua spinning, trampolining and surfboard yoga, you can also try aerial yoga, pole dancing and even combat saber sessions, Star Wars-style, by The Saber Authority.

 The only place where your tantrums will be entertained, The Fragment Room is perfect for all you ill-tempered souls out there.
 It’s definitely one of the most unique things to do in Singapore!
 Release all your frustrations with a bat and some very fragile items.
 Simply choose a preferred playlist, put on your safety gear and brace yourself for some rage-fueled destruction.
 It can be therapeutic if that’s your sort of thing.
 Plus, not having to clean up after yourself just makes your stress melt away instantly.